-- The at-risk factors are agreed upon by all partners. - The at-risk factors are based upon the risk factors present in the community. - The children with the greatest number of at-risk factors are enrolled in the program. - The screening procedures include the assessment of social and emotional development.
+- The at-risk factors are agreed upon by all partners. - The at-risk factors are based upon the risk factors present in the community. - Outreach and recruitment strategies are targeted to reach those families with the greatest number of risk factors (in particular, at-risk families who may not otherwise come to the screening). - The children with the greatest number of at-risk factors are enrolled in the program. - The screening procedures include the assessment of social and emotional development. - A research-based tool is used for screening.